damburgey/handlebrake/README.md

 * By Default the **$UpdateSonarr** is **Blank**, update to $true to enable Sonarr Integration
 * By Default the **$sonarrBaseUrl** is **"http://localhost:8989/api/v3"**, update to your host address:port as required
 * By Default the **$SonarrApiKey** is **Blank**, update to your Sonarr API Key
+* Note: This will detect and rename the [h264] to [h265] if you have the codec as part of your Sonarr file naming template (i.e. MediaInfo VideoCodec)
+* Note: Which if you have Sonarr already connected to a Plex or Jellyfin server, will also trigger the refresh there.
 ```
 .\handlebrake.ps1 -Source "Source Path" -Verbose -UpdateSonarr -SonarrApiKey "api key"
 ```